-There’s no denying 2020 has been peculiar in a lot of ways.
+There’s no denying things have been peculiar in a lot of ways.
 With Halloween around the corner and trick-or-treating discouraged this year, many families are trying to make alternative plans for spooky fun.
 Here are eight ideas — plus seven book recommendations — to help make this Oct.
 31 festive for your little ones.

 Make a Halloween Piñata